Healthcare providers are struggling to keep up with the administrative demands of receiving payments. What if there were an easier way?

 In the uncertain world that is healthcare today, any extra certainty and efficiency should be welcome.
 Patients, who bear the brunt of the high administrative costs in the American healthcare system, will thank you for it.

-William E. Barbato is Vice President of B-to-B Payment Solutions at Change Healthcare, which offers the Quick Collect solution to help simplify receivables and facilitate faster payments.
+William E. Barbato is Vice President of B-to-B Payment Solutions at Change Healthcare.